Landline switch FAQs and quick answers

 Will my telecare alarm still work?

-It depends on the model and how it connects.
+It depends on the model.
 Many analogue telecare units will not work reliably over digital voice.
-Contact your telecare provider to check.
+Contact your telecare provider and ask them to confirm an end-to-end test on your current line.
 Telecare guide.

 Will my burglar alarm still work?

-If the alarm communicator uses the phone line to signal the monitoring centre, it may stop working.
+If the communicator dials the monitoring centre over the phone line, it may stop working after the switch.
 Contact your alarm company.
 Security alarms guide.

 Will my fax machine still work?

 Fax over digital voice is unreliable.
-The analogue fax protocol does not work consistently over VoIP.
-Consider online fax services or fax-to-email.
-Business devices guide.
+The analogue fax protocol does not travel consistently over VoIP.
+Consider online fax or fax-to-email instead.
+Fax machines guide.

 Will my lift emergency phone still work?